-As we did last year, we have met all targets for stormwater and wastewater services.
+As we did last year, we are on target or have met all targets for stormwater and wastewater services.
 We attribute this to our ongoing programme of network improvements throughout the district.
 We are still meeting all our customer responsiveness targets.

 Stormwater 100%

-Wastewater 100%
+Wastewater 17% 83%

 Water Supply 100%